mlgx/boxes/README.md

 I wanted to create a flexible model of the physical world using a very simple database schema:
 `CREATE TABLE boxes (id, parent, name);`

+This schema is not suited for our use case and adds a lot of complexity to the implementation.
+This is just part of an exercise and an excuse to play with Ecto.